-

 Your Label

-War canoes make their debut at the Kenduskeag in the Open Class.
+War canoes made their debut at the Kenduskeag in the Open Class.
 Although an official definition was never given during the early days, a 'war canoe' is generally assumed to be around 28 ft.
-(An official class for war canoes begins in 1983.) -
+(An official class for war canoes begins in 1983.)
+The Kenduskeag Screamah is an iconic example. -

 April 16 1977